What are arrays and why did they come in picture?

-Suppose, we need to see the average temperature observed in a month: Ideally, you create 30/31 variables; scan each variables value, take sum and then average it out.
+Suppose, we need to see the average temperature observed in a month: Ideally, you create 30/31 variables; scan each variable value, take sum, and then average it out.

-Arrays are nothing but a collection of items of the same data type having fixed size.
+Arrays are nothing but a collection of items of the same data type having a fixed size.

 - It is a collection of similar data elements.